Rapptz/discord.py/docs/faq.rst

     await asyncio.sleep(10)

 Another common source of blocking for too long is using HTTP requests with the famous module ``requests``.
-While ``requests`` is an amazing module for non-asynchronous programming, it is not a good choice for ``asyncio`` because certain requests can block the event loop too long.
+While ``requests`` is an amazing module for non-asynchronous programming, it is not a good choice for :mod:`asyncio` because certain requests can block the event loop too long.
 Instead, use the ``aiohttp`` library which is installed on the side with this library.

 Consider the following example: ::